 - 1. Which feature does the first sentence illustrate? - 2.
-What is the function of the census data? - 3.
+What is the function of the second sentence? - 3.
 What keyword is defined in this introduction? - 4.
-What is the focus of this essay according to the thesis statement?
+What is the topic and focus of this essay according to the final sentence (thesis statement)?